mc2-project/mc2/README.md

     build/sbt run
     ```

 1. Once you've started the compute service, encrypt and transfer the encrypted data.
 Data to be encrypted/transferred is in `mc2.yaml` (this is pre-populated with the sample data).
 In this quickstart, the "transfer" is just a `scp` to another directory in the same container.
 In practice, the transfer is an upload to a remote machine in the cloud.
 The destination path for the data can also be specified in the configuration YAML under `cloud/data_dir`.
-Run the following command depending on which compute service you've started.
+In the `demo` directory, run the following command depending on which compute service you've started.

     ```sh
     mc2 upload --xgb/--sql